 We just mentioned ecommerce and membership websites with WordPress, but there are a TON of other WordPress business ideas out there.
 Maybe you want to build websites for clients.
-Or you wan to run a freelance web design business.
+Or you want to run a freelance web design business.
+Or maybe you want to build a premium WordPress plugin or theme and start selling it.
 All of it is possible with WordPress.

 More than any other software ecosystem, what makes WordPress unique is the community.
 You don’t see Microsoft Word or Google Doc groups getting together.
 But WordPress meetups are the real deal.